The mobile phone era has arrived. Do you know how to protect your phone from hackers?

 - Don't share your phone number or email address with anyone who doesn't need it.

-- Install anti-virus software from a reputable source on your phone to protect against malicious software.
+- Install anti-virus software from a reputable source on your phone to protect against malicious software hackers might leave behind.

 How to Protect Your Phone from Identity Theft

 Smartphone hacking is employed by identity thieves to steal personal and financial information.
-Identity theft can delete your data, invade your email, install malware or gather personal information from your phone.
+Identity thieves can delete your data, invade your email, install malware or gather personal information from your phone.

 There is plenty of phone hacking software on the market.
 While such spy software is intended for parents or employers monitoring cell phones, it can be used for identity theft by hackers.